Chrislee187/ZMachineLib/README.md

 The core approach was to attempt to refactor lots of pieces of code that grab bytes from the machine "memory" (a `byte[]`), in to clearly named objects that abstracted the byte array handling away as much as possible.

-To this end some of the core underlying concepts of the the ZMachine have been abstracted into objects such as the ZDictionary, ZAbbreviations, ZObjectTree available in a ZMachine as well some of a machines core functionality in when handling variables and arguments via the Variable and Operand Manager classes.
+To this end some of the core underlying concepts of the the ZMachine have been abstracted into objects such as the ZDictionary, ZAbbreviations, ZObjectTree available in a ZMachine as well some of a machines core functionality in handling variables and arguments via the Variable and Operand Manager classes.

-All of these are held in a root ZMemory object which is given the byte[] array of data that represents the code for a ZMachine program.
+All of these are held in a root ZMemory object which maintains the byte[] array containing both the code and data of a ZMachine program.

 Individual operations (Ops) that the ZMachine supports get and set the values required via the nice OO 'Z' abtractions described above rather than directly manipulating the byte array.

+# Architecture

+## ZmachineLib

+The core library containing the code to run a ZMachine program from it bytecode.

+## ZDump

+Utility to dump useful information about a ZMachine program file.

+## ZPlay

+Simple console application to run ZMachine programs files.

 # Testing